-The plant is dioecious (sexes on different plants) with the flowers occurring in the centre of the spread of prostrate leaves.
-There are marked differences between the sessile (stalkless) female flowers, each surrounded by spiny tipped involucral bracts and the white or pink male flowers that do have stalks.
+Arctopus echinatus is a geophytic plant in the Apiaceae family.
+The dioecious species (sexes on different plants) grows flowers in the centre of the prostrate leaf rosette.
+The plant in picture is female.
+There are marked differences between the sessile (stalkless) female flowers, each surrounded by spiny tipped involucral bracts and the white or pink male flowers that do have notable stalks.

 The thick, tuberous taproot is much used in traditional medicine.
 One of its Afrikaans names, sieketroos, means comfort for the sick.
 The plants have been used medicinally in olden times by the Khoi tribes.
 The dried roots are still on sale around the Cape.